unfor19/kubernetes-localdev/README.md

 - Authenticating users with [Google](https://developers.google.com/identity) as an Identity Provider (IdP), implementing both [OAuth2](https://oauth.net/2/) and [OAuth2+OIDC](https://openid.net/connect/) using [oauth2-proxy](https://github.com/oauth2-proxy/oauth2-proxy)
 - Building the webserver application [docker-cats](https://github.com/unfor19/docker-cats) and deploying it to the Kubernetes cluster with [kubectl rollout](https://kubernetes.io/docs/reference/kubectl/cheatsheet/#updating-resources)

+## Updates
-## Asynchronous Support And Discussions <!-- omit in toc -->

-If you have any questions, suggestions, ideas, or even if you want to show and tell about your work, feel free to create a discussion in the [Discussions section](https://github.com/unfor19/kubernetes-localdev/discussions).
+- **06-Apr-2021: Asynchronous Support And Discussions**: If you have any questions, suggestions, ideas, or even if you want to show and tell about your work, feel free to create a discussion in the [Discussions section](https://github.com/unfor19/kubernetes-localdev/discussions).

+- **04-May-2021: Added Challenges (Exercises)**: That is the first and last time you'll see the word `exercise` in this repository.
+So from now on, I'll refer to it as a `challenge`.
+I've added the [challenges](./challenges) directory, which currently, contains two challenges, see [challenges/README.md](./challenges/README.md).
+Feel free to post your feedback in the [Discussions section](https://github.com/unfor19/kubernetes-localdev/discussions).
+I'll add more challenges, according to your feedback (yes, **your** feedback).

 ## Table Of Contents <!-- omit in toc -->